ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 working as expected.
-We will once again modify our `do_file` function, but this time we will (finally) do something other than emulate `cat`: we will iterate through all the lines of a file and print only the doc-lines.
+We will once again modify our `do_file` function, but this time we will (finally) do something other than emulate `cat`: we will iterate through all the lines of a file and print only the doc-comment-lines.

 ```c
 static void